ezEngine/docs-src/pages/docs/terrain/terrain-overview.md

 ## Vegetation

 Vegetation can be created with standard meshes.
-Using custom [visual shaders (TODO)](../materials/visual-shaders.md), a basic per-vertex wind animation can be applied.
+Using custom [visual shaders](../materials/visual-shaders.md), a basic per-vertex wind animation can be applied.

 Additionally, ezEngine has built in support for [Kraut](kraut-overview.md), a tool that allows you to procedurally generate tree meshes.